Techwizmatt/MacOS-ThemeBuilder/README.md

 # How?

-- Does this work: We run scipts that move things into place automatically for you based of a `icon set template`.
+- Does this work: We run scipts that move things into place automatically for you based off a `icon set template`.

 # Why?